RossNordby/scratchpad/SolverPrototype/Documentation/QuestionsAndAnswers.md

 # Q&A

-1. How do I make an object that can't be moved by outside influences, like other colliding dynamic bodies, but can still have a velocity?
+##### 1. How do I make an object that can't be moved by outside influences, like other colliding dynamic bodies, but can still have a velocity?

-A: Use a kinematic body.
+Use a kinematic body.
 To create one, set the inverse mass and all components of the inverse inertia to zero in the body description passed to Simulation.Add.
 Kinematic bodies have effectively infinite mass and cannot be moved by any force.
 You can still change their velocity directly, though.

 Any nonzero component in the inverse mass or inverse inertia results in a dynamic body.